tardate/LittleArduinoProjects/Electronics101/ArcGeneratorKit/README.md

 This is a version of a very common High Voltage Arc Kit.
 It is basically a step-up transformer with a simple feedback control of a D882 power transistor.
+It is actually a demonstration of the same circuit used on "plasma lighters".

 Specifications